aws/sagemaker-training-toolkit/README.md

 ### Read additional information using environment variables

-Very often, an entry point needs additional information from the container that is not available in `hyperparameters`.
+An entry point often needs additional information from the container that is not available in `hyperparameters`.
-SageMaker Training Toolkit writes this information as **environment variables** that are available inside the script.
+The SageMaker Training Toolkit writes this information as environment variables that are available from within the script.
-For example, the training job below includes the channels **training** and **testing**:
+For example, this training job includes the channels `training` and `testing`:

 ``` python
 from sagemaker.pytorch import PyTorch